 We don’t have space in this article to cover the details of audio and video equipment for streaming.
 However, we’ve covered this topic in detail in earlier blog posts.
 Check out our guide to live streaming equipment for more information.

 Next, let’s take a look at encoders.
 An encoder is a tool that prepares your video stream for broadcasting and delivers it via a live broadcast protocol.
 Broadly, there are two types of encoders: hardware (like the Teradek VidiU pictured here) and software.

-Software encoders are apps that run on a computer or other device.
-These apps include mixing and production tools for doing things such as splicing together multiple video feeds and adding lower thirds and other embellishments.
-Encoding hardware, on the other hand, may be more mobile and doesn’t require a full-fledged computer (laptop or desktop) to run on, making it often a better choice for broadcasting from a remote location.
+Software encoders are apps that run on a computer or other devices.
+These apps include mixing and production tools for such tasks as splicing together multiple video feeds, adding lower thirds and other embellishments.
+Encoding hardware, on the other hand, can be more mobile and doesn’t require a full-fledged computer (laptop or desktop) to run on.
+This often makes it a better choice for broadcasting from a remote location.
 Rack-mounted hardware encoders are also preferred for broadcast studio use.

 Some of the better encoding software programs include Wirecast, vMix, and VidBlasterX.
 As with cameras, you can find encoding software in a wide price range, from free to quite expensive.
 The best choice depends on what kind of broadcast you want to put together, how many sources of video feed you are using, and how much fancy video footwork you want to include.

 3. Internet Connection for Live Streaming

 No matter what type of encoder you use, a good internet connection is essential.
 To broadcast live video, you need a reliable internet connection with enough upload speed to do the job.
 You can calculate your necessary upload speed using the formula we describe here.
 In general, you want your upload speed to be twice as fast as necessary.